exoplatform/exoplatform.github.io/docs/guide/developer-guide/intermediate-integration/front-end-application.md

        -  ```webpack.common.js```: Common configuration for [Webpack](https://webpack.js.org/concepts/) needed to package the application
        -  ```webpack.dev.js``` : Development configuration of the application for Webpack, needed to simplify developing and debugging the application
        -  ```webpack.prod.js```:Production configuration of the application for Webpack, used to build final package deployable on production
-2. Here is the list of files included that are the extension :
+2. Here is the list of files included that form the extension :
    -  ```src/main/webapp/META-INF/exo-conf/configuration.xml``` : extension activator configuration, more details in [Prepare extension project](/guide/developer-guide/prepare-extension-project)
    -  ```src/main/webapp/WEB-INF/web.xml``` : Web application descriptor. it contains
       -  PortalContainerConfigOwner listener to register the current war as an eXo extension